Brooks Rexroat: Author | Educator | Editor

 The son of public school teachers, he went to high school with the children of farmers and college with the children of miners.
 Then tension between circumstance and the transformative power of education were never far from his mind, which caused him to leave a successful career as a writer, reporter, and editor in order to pursue a teaching life.

 After earning a Master of Fine Arts Degree in creative prose from Southern Illinois University Carbondale, he embarked on a journey in higher education that has included teaching opportunities at open enrollment community colleges, regional public universities, and rigorous private liberal arts colleges.
 Now based at Brescia University in Owensboro, Kentucky, Rexroat was a 2016-2017 Fulbright U.S. Teaching and Research Scholar at Novosibirsk State Pedagogical University in Siberia, Russia.

-From Appalachia and the Rust Belt to Ireland and Eastern Europe, Brooks Rexroat’s stories explore the myriad ways in which people interact with their environments, the ways in which a plot of ground or a few specks on the map can alter opportunity and access, attitude and outcome.
-A 2016-2017 Fulbright U.S. Teaching and Research Scholar to the Russian Federation, he has also complete fellowships in Ireland (National University of Ireland at Galway) and France (Bread Loaf Bakeless Camargo Fellowship) and traveled broadly across the northern hemisphere.
+From Appalachia and the Rust Belt to Ireland and Eastern Europe, Brooks Rexroat’s stories explore myriad ways in which people interact with their environments, the ways in which a plot of ground or a few specks on the map can alter opportunity and access, attitude and outcome.
+A 2016-2017 Fulbright U.S. Teaching and Research Scholar to the Russian Federation, he has also completed fellowships in Ireland (National University of Ireland at Galway) and France (Bread Loaf Bakeless Camargo Fellowship) and traveled broadly across the northern hemisphere.
 Informed by his upbringing at the intersection of the southern Rust Belt and northwestern Appalachia, the geography of life has always been an important piece of his experience, and this sense of exploration routinely filters into his characters and their encounters.

 "A teacher's primary job is to encounter every student where they are, and to help them gradually and purposefully elevate their own work."